abinit/abinit/doc/developers/new_testsuite.md

 The proposal of this project is to allow stricter tests on pertinent quantities, ignoring the rest.
-This can be achieved by creating tests specialized for given physical quantities, taking in account there properties (Newton's Law, energy conservation, well known equations...).
+This can be achieved by creating tests specialized for given physical quantities, taking in account there properties (Newton's Law, energy conservation, well-known equations...).

 Of course all these tests would have to be designed nearly independently for every interesting quantities and that is why this project should focus on